LemonFace0309/HackMIT/readmeOld.md

 2. Cost-Effective & Efficient: Traditional water quality assessments can be resource-intensive.
 With AquaGuard's AI-driven system, cut down on costs while boosting monitoring frequency.
 3. Proactive Approach: Be alerted to potential issues, from algal blooms to contamination, before they become large-scale crises.
 Respond faster, plan smarter.

-### Why this is important
-- Scale of Untracked Water Bodies: Many large lakes, rivers, and reservoirs are often monitored due to their significance.
-It's the smaller, decentralized water bodies that often fall through the cracks.
-These water bodies can still have significant local importance, serving communities, supporting ecosystems, or acting as potential indicators for larger regional environmental trends.

-- Emerging Concerns: With the advent of climate change, many regions are witnessing new phenomena like algal blooms in areas where they were previously rare.
-A tool like AquaGuard would be invaluable in providing real-time updates in such rapidly changing scenarios.

-- Cost & Resource Allocation: Traditional water monitoring often requires field visits, laboratory tests, and can be resource-intensive.
-An AI-driven, satellite imagery-based system can drastically reduce costs and increase monitoring frequency, making it attractive to government bodies.